GazeDev/housingdb_app/README.md

 commands below via command line to get started:

 ---
 NOTE: We are going to use a bash alias to make running docker-compose files a bit less verbose.
-You can run the following to create `docker-compose-local` and `docker-compose-deploy` alias commands:
+You can run the following to create `docker-compose-local`, `docker-compose-deploy`, and `docker-compose-test` alias commands:
 ```
 echo "alias docker-compose-local='docker-compose --file=docker-compose-local.yml'" >> ~/.bashrc
 echo "alias docker-compose-deploy='docker-compose --file=docker-compose-deploy.yml'" >> ~/.bashrc
 source ~/.bashrc
+echo "alias docker-compose-test='docker-compose --file=docker-compose-test.yml'" >> ~/.bashrc
+source ~/.bashrc
 ```
 ---

 Copy the app config (ready for running locally):
-`cp src/app/app.config.example.ts src/app/app.config.ts`
+`cp variables.env.example variables.env`

+You should edit the variables.env and set the MAPBOX_ACCESS_TOKEN:
+`nano variables.env`

 Compile the initial image, or if the Dockerfile changes:
 `docker-compose build app`